-Every Muslim will accept the to be a Muslim he is to accept the 5 or 7 Pillars of Islam:
+Every Muslim will accept that to be a Muslim he has to accept the 5 or 7 Pillars of Islam:

 (1) The SHAHADAH – The Muslim Pledge – “The Bond of Islam”

 The Shahadah, which is the basic creed or tenet of Islam: “‘ašhadu ‘al-lā ilāha illā-llāhu wa ‘ašhadu ‘anna muħammadan rasūlu-llāh“, or “I testify that there is none worthy of worship except Allah and I testify that Muhammad is the Messenger of Allah.”

 Comments: What the Shahadah implies is that there is NO GOD worthy to be worshipped except “ALLAH” and that Muhammad is His Messenger.
 This is “THE FUNDAMENTAL BASIS OF ISLAM” and is final and irrevocable.